MelvinCr1/2JAVA_IStoreApp/README.md

 - Git for cloning the project repository.

 ### Installation
-1- Clone this Git repository to your local machine:
+1- Clone this Git repository to your local machine
-2- Set up the database:
+2- Set up the database

 Make sure your MySQL server is running before starting the application.

 ## 4. Rendering